Made in Korea (TV series): Casting

-On February 16, 2024, Hyun Bin was reportedly cast for the series and according to his agency, Vast Entertainment, he was considering to appear but no final confirmation yet while Jung Woo-sung confirmed to lead the series.
-On August 29, 2024, Hyun was confirmed to star as the rivalry of Jung.
-This is also the second time that Hyun and director Woo work together after Harbin (2024).
+On February 16, 2024, Hyun Bin was reportedly cast for the series, with his agency Vast Entertainment stating that he was considering but had not decided yet, while Jung Woo-sung confirmed he would lead the series.
+On August 29, 2024, Hyun was confirmed to star as Jung's rival: it is the second time that Hyun and director Woo work together after Harbin (2024).
 On July 31, it was reported that Jung Sung-il joined the cast.
 On August 8, both Won Ji-an and Seo Eun-soo confirmed their appearances.

+Filming

+Made in Korea was filmed across multiple international and domestic locations to authentically recreate its 1970s setting.
+To depict the historical backdrop of 1970s Busan, the production spent approximately one month filming in Kobe, Japan, where urban areas with period-appropriate architecture and port city scenery remain relatively preserved, making it suitable for representing the era's aesthetic.
+Apart from Japan, the series also featured overseas shoots in Thailand under Mbrella Films, where production support services were offered for a number of locations, including Kanchanaburi and Chonburi, including The 3D Tunnel and Sangchuto Road in Kanchanaburi, Sattahip Beach and the Royal Thai Marine Naval Base Corps in Chonburi.

 Release

-Disney+ announced that Made in Korea will be released exclusively on their platform in 2025 under Hulu on Disney+ content hub, as well as standalone Hulu service in United States.
+Disney+ announced that Made in Korea would be released exclusively on their platform in 2025 under Hulu on Disney+ content hub, as well as standalone Hulu service in United States.
 In November 2025, Disney+ confirmed the release date of the series to be on December 24, 2025, with the first two episodes.